Exploring Spatial Representation to Enhance LLM Reasoning in Aerial Vision-Language Navigation: Experiment

-We carry out several ablation studies to assess the effectiveness of the proposed framework.
-All ablation experiments are conducted on the AerialVLN-S task with the validation unseen dataset.
-Corresponding results are depicted in~\cref{tab:ablation1}, ~\cref{tab:ablation2} and~\cref{tab:ablation3}.
+We conduct comprehensive ablation studies to assess the core components of the proposed method.
+We randomly sample 100 samples from the unseen validation dataset of AerialVLN-S and perform all the ablation experiments.
+Corresponding results are depicted in~\cref{tab:different_spatial_info}, ~\cref{tab:visual_vs_stmr}, ~\cref{fig:grid_size}, and~\cref{tab:state_update}.